painhardcore/yur-blog/src/pages/about.md

 I'm trying to keep the list of my main tools pretty short:

 - Go
+- SQLite
 - PostgreSQL
-- Promotheus
+- Prometheus
 - Redis
 - Kafka

-But if it's not enough for you - this is my extended list what I've used:
+If you're interested in more, here's an extended list of technologies I've used:

 - Python
 - Docker